 Summary of Trusts and Estates in New York

 The laws regarding trusts and estates in New York are outlined in the New York EPTL – Estates, Powers & Trusts Law.
-Estate planning helps an individual to put a plan into place for the disposition of his or her assets and property, with the goal of maximizing the value of the estate and reducing or eliminating taxes and expenses wherever possible.
+A New York trusts and estates lawyer can help an individual put a plan in place for the disposition of their assets and property, with the goal of maximizing the value of the estate and reducing or eliminating taxes and expenses wherever possible.

 Wills and Power of Attorney

-Creating a will is a key step in estate planning, which ensures that your assets and property are left to the individuals that you choose.
+Creating a will is a key step in estate planning, which ensures assets and property are left to the chosen individuals.
 New York has a variety of statutory requirements for a will to be valid, so it is imperative that a will is properly drafted and executed.
-Estate planning can also involve executing powers of attorney, which allow another person (an agent) to act on your behalf.
+A New York trusts and estates lawyer can help with estate planning that involves executing powers of attorney, which allow another person (an agent) to act on the individual’s behalf.
 Such agreements are enforceable in New York and should be drafted and executed accurately and clearly with the help of a trusts and estates attorney in order to avoid any potential negative repercussions.

 Planning your estate can be a complicated and intimidating process.
 There are many factors to consider and often there are many different options available, each with different benefits.
-Let our experienced New York trusts and estates attorneys help you and take on some of that burden.
-We will ensure that you are apprised of all the options available to you.
-We will assist you in understanding fully each step of the process and help you to draft a will or any other legal instruments you may need for your estate plan.
-Contact us today to get started.
+New York trusts and estates lawyers can help you take on some of that burden.
+They will ensure that you are apprised of all the options available to you.
+They can assist you in understanding fully each step of the process and help you to draft a will or any other legal instruments you may need for your estate plan.

 A New York estate lawyer will understand the law and the procedures for administering an estate.
 They know what is permissible and what is not permissible to theCourtt, and they will remind the executor or administrator of any deadlines that apply to the administration of the estate.
 They can also help the executor resolve contested claims.